 Season 2 premiered in September 2003 on PBS.

 Time is always present in our interaction with works of art, whether we sit to contemplate a painting, stroll past a sculpture, or watch a video piece for its entire duration or cycle.
 Some works of art are time-based in that the viewer must experience them through the passage of time, as with music, while others refer to time through links or references to art history, our collective human history, or the timelessness of nature.
 Filmed on location in China; Japan; New York, New York; San Antonio, Texas; Cambridge, Massachusetts; and Los Angeles, California.

-The four artists profiled in Humor have been influenced by the history of humor and comedy, including vaudeville, cartoons, and comic books.
 The artists in this hour reveal how humor and satire can stimulate laughter as well as serve as a vehicle to explore serious subjects, such as feminism, the natural environment, the excesses of consumer culture, social injustice, and war.
-Filmed on location in San Diego, California; Hermosa Beach, California; New York, New York; and Great Barrington, New York.

 Thoughts and responses to themes of Loss & Desire surface in many areas of our lives, from the philosophical to the emotional.
 In this episode, specific works of art cause us to contemplate issues such as war and peace; the loss of community and the desire for connection; and the age-old human longing for perfection.